 Simone Biles is making her Olympic comeback.
 Here's what's ahead for the Team USA gymnastics great.

-Simone Biles is poised to make a stunning comeback during the 2024 Olympic Games in Paris.
-The gymnastics superstar is a favorite to dominate the gymnastics finals, including the all-around, vault and floor events.
+Simone Biles is having a stunning performance during the 2024 Olympic Games in Paris.
+The gymnastics superstar is a favorite to dominate the individual gymnastics finals, including the all-around, vault and floor events, after helping Team USA nab the team women's gymnastics gold Tuesday.

-The 27-year-old dominated qualifying rounds over the weekend despite a calf injury that saw her limping in the arena.
+The 27-year-old dominated qualifying rounds over the weekend despite a calf injury that saw her limping in the arena, but turned in a stellar performance during team finals in which the U.S. women dominated.

 Biles is making her third Olympic appearance after the "twisties," a phenomenon where gymnasts lose their place in the air, forced her to drop out of multiple events during the Tokyo Olympics.
 Biles earned one bronze medal that year, and has seven total Olympic medals.